fbartusch/dataprov/README.md

 dataprov -i hello.tar -o hello.txt run cwltool tar.cwl tar-job.yml
 ```

-The Docker example is under construction and does not work in the moment.

-CWLTool example that uses docker container to build a Java application.
+This example used Java installed in a Docker container to create a class file from Java source code.
+The example shows that dataprov can infer the name of the resulting class file from the information provided by the .cwl and .yml file.
 It could be the case that you have to disable SELinux to run the Docker container (more precise: allow writing in mounted volumes).

 ```
 dataprov run cwltool arguments.cwl arguments-job.yml